Universal credit housing element when away from home

 You can usually be away for any reason.

-You can't get the housing element if you know you'll be away for longer than 6 months.
-But you won't usually have to repay benefit if you expected to return within the time limit.
+You cannot get the housing element if you know you'll be away for longer than 6 months.

 Away from home due to fear of violence

-You can get the housing element for up to 12 months if you're away because of a reasonable fear of violence in your home or from an ex-partner.
+You can get the housing element for up to 12 months if you're away because of fear of violence in your home or from an ex partner.

-Threats or violence could be directed at you, your partner or any dependent children.
+Threats or violence could be aimed at you, your partner or any dependent children.

 expect to return within 12 months

 You can usually get help with housing costs at your temporary address too.

 If you decide not to return, you must report this as a change in circumstances.